Akojede70/React-Project/README.md

 ## React Project

-These are some Project and Learning on some React Concept.
+These are some Project on react with Learning some React Concept.